- What is a codependent relationship?

 Symptoms And Signs Of Codependent Relationships

-People in a codependent relationship can be in a state of denial about their condition.
+Submissive and dominant codependent people in a relationship can be in a state of denial about their condition.
 But if you find the following warning signs in your partner or yourself, then it is time for you to act.

 - A codependent person holds an exaggerated sense of responsibility for others’ actions.